-Novian Technologies (previously – BAIP) designs and implements a powerful, high-performance computing system, state-of-the-art hardware and software infrastructure for in West African regional climate data processing, analysis, monitoring, and simulation experiments in the WASCAL IT Competence Center.
+Novian Technologies designed and implemented a powerful, high-performance computing system, state-of-the-art hardware and software infrastructure for in West African regional climate data processing, analysis, monitoring, and simulation experiments in the WASCAL IT Competence Center.

 To maximize the efficiency of the system, Novian Technologies‘ specialists not only prepared the infrastructure architecture, performed system installation and testing but also ensured its continuous maintenance.
 They also took care of the standard IT infrastructure and transferred the necessary expertise in training for WASCAL IT center staff.